Wilhelm Molitor

-Wilhelm Molitor (pseudonyms Ulric Riesler and Benno Bronner) (24 August 1819 at Zweibrücken in the Rhine Palatinate – 11 January 1880 at Speyer) was a German poet, novelist, canon lawyer and publicist, and Roman Catholic priest.
+Wilhelm Molitor (24 August 1819 – 11 January 1880), known by the pseudonyms Ulric Riesler and Benno Bronner, was a German poet, novelist, canon lawyer and publicist, and Roman Catholic priest.
 He was a chief promoter of the Catholic movement in the Palatinate.

 Life

-After studying philosophy and jurisprudence in Munich and Heidelberg (1836–40), he held various juridical positions in the service of the State from 1843-9.
-Feeling himself called to the priesthood, he studied theology at Bonn (1849–51) and was ordained priest on 15 March 1851.
+Molitor was born at Zweibrücken in the Rhine Palatinate.
+After studying philosophy and jurisprudence in Munich and Heidelberg (1836–1840), he held various juridical positions in the service of the state from 1843 to 1849.
+Feeling himself called to the priesthood, he studied theology at Bonn (1849–1851) and was ordained priest on 15 March 1851.

 In the same year he became secretary to Nicolaus von Weis, Bishop of Speyer; on 11 November 1857, he was elected canon of the cathedral chapter and, soon after, appointed custos of the cathedral, and professor of archæology and homiletics at the episcopal seminary.

 He took part in the consultations of the German bishops at Bamberg (1867), Würzburg (1868), and Fulda (1869).
 In 1868 Pope Pius IX summoned him to Rome as a consultor, ahead of the First Vatican Council.

-From 1875-7 he was a member of the Bavarian Landtag.
+From 1875 to 1877 he was a member of the Bavarian Landtag.
 His ultramontane principles made him unacceptable to the Bavarian Government, which in consequence repeatedly prevented his election to the See of Speyer.
 He founded the "Pfälzicher Pressverein", the daily paper "Rheinpfalz" and the "Katholische Vereinsdruckerei".